-Valhalla Scientific Inc. certifies that this instrument was thoroughly tested, inspected, and found to meet published specifications when shipped from the factory.
-Valhalla Scientific, Inc. further certifies that its calibration measurements are traceable to the National Institute of Standards and Technology to the extent allowed by N.I.S.T.'s calibration facility.
+Valhalla Scientific, Inc. certifies that this instrument was thoroughly tested and inspected and found to meet published specifications when shipped from the factory.
+Valhalla Scientific, Inc. further certifies that its calibration measurements are traceable to the Nation Institute of Standards and Technology to the extent allowed by NIST's calibration facility.

-Due to continuing product refinement and due to possible parts manufacturer change, Valhalla Scientific, Inc. reserves the rights to change any or all specifications without notice.
+Due to continuing product refinement and due to possible parts manufacturer changes, Valhalla Scientific, Inc. reserve the rights to change any or all specifications without notice.